Do you have companies on the shelf?

 What type of companies can Patricia Holdings register?

-Patricia Holdings is able to register most company types.
-We can incorporate and provide compliant documents for the following types of companies:
+Patricia Holdings can register most company types.
+We can register and provide compliant documents for the following types of companies:

 How can I deregister a company?